-To ensure trouble free operation of the fitting, the strainer elements should be checked and cleaned in accordance with the commissioning and servicing guide. (see section 9)
+To ensure trouble free operation of the fitting, the strainer elements should be checked and cleaned in accordance with the commissioning and servicing guide - see under 9.

-To access the strainer element, first unscrew and slide back the shrouds and close the isolation valves.
-Prise out the cover cap then unscrew the end cap using a 10 mm Allen key and withdraw the maintenance carrier.
+To access the strainer element, first unscrew and slide back the shrouds and close the isolation valves, then unscrew the end cap using a 10 mm Allen key and withdraw the maintenance carrier.
 The strainer element should be washed with clean water and refitted.